 After a full day of exploration in which I managed to shake every single thing that wasn’t tied down loose from the van, I returned to Santa Theresa, utterly defeated and dejected.
 There was no way out for me and my little van.
 Tuesday passed with limited information filtering through Peruvian news services regarding the situation.
 I was restless and bored and fed up with the whole scenario.

 On Wednesday, I heard back from iPeru national tourism agency and the Australian consulate both of whom suggested that the situation with the protesters had not abated and there was no way of knowing how long it might continue, the only way out was by taking the train.
-I decided to bite the bullet and buy a $70 USD train ticket to Cusco and abandon poor Pablo-Van-Go, promising I would return for him when the situation had settled.
+I decided to bite the bullet and buy a $70 USD train ticket to Cusco and abandon our poor van, Pablo-Van-Go, promising I would return for him when the situation had settled.

 Of course, when I went to buy the train ticket online I realized I had lost my wallet but after turning the van upside down, I could not fathom where.
 Either it had fallen somewhere deep out of sight within the van or someone had nicked it.
 I cursed, loudly, at my luck.
 Weeks later I would later recover the wallet from the very secure place I had hidden it for safekeeping.